Vimux/Mainroad/exampleSite/content/docs/faq.md

 <!--more-->

-The answers have been categorized into two groups.
-Those are answers to general questions without any lines of code, and those are answers to technical questions with code snippets, step-by-step instructions, etc.
+The answers have been categorized into two groups:

+1. Answers to general questions without any lines of code.
+2. Answers to technical questions with code snippets, step-by-step instructions, etc.

 ## General questions

-### Do I need to have some prior experience before proceed with Mainroad theme?
+### Do I need to have some prior experience before proceeding with the Mainroad theme?

 **Yes.** We expect that you already have prior experience with Hugo, at least.
 [Our docs section]({{< ref "/docs/_index.md" >}} "Mainroad theme documentation") is for intermediate users and